PrzeBarCore/spring-library-workshop/README.md

 Development of application is focused on backend so just ignore the ugly frontend-side :).

 ### Deployed application available at: https://library-app-barcore.herokuapp.com/books
-Sometimes Heroku needs some time to run this app, so give it a time.
+Sometimes Heroku needs some time to run this app, so give it time.

 ## Setup